eyo-chen/expense-tracker/README.md

 export default useCurWidth;
 ```

-This custom hook calls useCurWidth, which requires no parameters and always returns the current width of the screen.
+This custom hook is called "useCurWidth," which requires no parameters and always returns the current width of the screen.
 Because adding an event listener to the window causes a side effect, I use the useEffect hook.
 Furthermore, due to the throttle function, the handleResize function is only invoked after 300 milliseconds, even if the user continues to change the width of the screen.

 ## 2. mutipleArgsHelper function